How to Easily Install DIY Frame Moulding For a Simple, Yet Beautiful Impact

 I was getting sick of my plain, yellow-tinged bathroom walls and had to do something about it.
 I have always loved the look of picture frame moulding (also known as box moulding), it is so classy and timeless.
 So I decided to give it a try, and it turns out it is quite simple to tackle!

-Here are some fun before and after pictures of my two bathrooms where I added box moulding.
+Here are some fun before and after pictures of my two bathrooms where I added diy frame moulding.
 It made such a difference!
 I also swapped out the cabinet for some DIY floating shelves.
 They are a quick and easy home improvement project, so make sure you check out that blog post as well!

 What is Picture Frame Moulding?